 Paul’s legal efforts and creative advocacy have earned him a reputation for taking the most difficult cases to trial.
 His dedication to fighting negligence is reflected in his work and life.
 In 1999, Paul established the Mark Mahoney Memorial Scholarship Golf Tournament in order to honor his life long friend and teammate, Mark Mahoney, who passed away in an automobile accident.
 The golf tournament raises money for high school students who wish to attend Georgia Tech, Mark’s Alma Mater.

-Paul is an established trial lawyer and dedicated father of three children: daughters Brittany and LeeAnn; and son Ryan, who is now his partner and in good standing with the Florida Bar.
+Paul is an established trial lawyer and dedicated father of three children: daughters Brittany and LeeAnn; and son Ryan, who is now his partner.

 Paul’s office is now practicing law with his family, and couldn’t be more proud of what they’ve accomplished together.